brayannossa/edgex_ps_system_performance_device_service/README.md

 For devices with multiple `Device.Protocol`s, each `Device.Protocol` is considered separately.
 A match on any of the protocols results in the device being added.

 Finally, A boolean configuration value `Device/Discovery/Enabled` defaults to false.
 If it is set true, and the DS implementation supports discovery, discovery is enabled.
-Dynamic Device Discovery is triggered either by internal timer(see `Device/Discovery/Interval` in [configuration.toml](cmd/device-os/res/configuration.toml)) or by a call to the device service's `/discovery` REST endpoint.
+Dynamic Device Discovery is triggered either by internal timer(see `Device/Discovery/Interval` in [configuration.toml](cmd/device-system-performance/res/configuration.toml)) or by a call to the device service's `/discovery` REST endpoint.

-The following steps show how to trigger discovery on device-os:
+The following steps show how to trigger discovery on device-system-performance:
-1. Set `Device/Discovery/Enabled` to true in [configuration file](cmd/device-os/res/configuration.toml)
+1. Set `Device/Discovery/Enabled` to true in [configuration file](cmd/device-system-performance/res/configuration.toml)
-2. Post the [provided provisionwatcher](cmd/device-os/res/provisionwatcher.json) into core-metadata endpoint: http://edgex-core-metadata:59881/api/v1/provisionwatcher
+2. Post the [provided provisionwatcher](cmd/device-system-performance/res/provisionwatcher.json) into core-metadata endpoint: http://edgex-core-metadata:59881/api/v1/provisionwatcher
-3. Trigger discovery by sending POST request to DS endpoint: http://edgex-device-os:59999/api/v1/discovery
+3. Trigger discovery by sending POST request to DS endpoint: http://edgex-device-system-performance:59999/api/v1/discovery
 4. `Simple-Device02` will be discovered and added to EdgeX.